fergald/explainer-bfcache-ccns/README.md

-either because it is not launched or because the user has disabled JS for this page then we take the most conservative approach and only allow pages to be restored if
+either because it is not launched or because the user has disabled JS for this page then we take the most conservative approach and only allow pages to be restored if:

+For every CCNS frame (main and sub) in a CCNS main document.

 - cookies are enabled and no cookies (of any kind) have changed since the document was fetched.
-  We consider all CCNS documents for this, including cross-origin subframes.
-- no RPCs with potentially sensitive information have occurred
+- no RPCs with potentially sensitive information have occurred (CCNS on response)
 - none of the "always used" signals are present

 ### Allow more CCNS documents to be BFCached with the API